 Preschool Valentine’s Day graphing

-Materials needed: box of conversation hearts, ten frame (basically a grid with two columns of five rows, you can see it in the picture)
+Materials needed: box of conversation hearts, ten frames (basically a grid with two columns of five rows, you can see it in the picture)

 2. Have them choose which one they think they have the most of.
-In this pictures Superman guessed he had the most of blue.
-Now, in reality I think he did this because he likes blue best, but hey who am I to spoil his predicting fun.
+In this picture, Superman guessed he had the most blue.
+Now, in reality, I think he did this because he likes blue best, but hey who am I to spoil his predicting fun?

 3. Now take each color one by one and put one in a square to count how many you have.
 It’s always amazing to see the disparity of colors in the conversation heart boxes when you just randomly grab some.
 I think Superman and Batman both had one purple and then Princess had 12.
 It was kind of funny.

 4. Next we estimated which jar could fit the most hearts.
 I had two different types of baby food jars, some of the glass ones and some of the plastic.
 We discovered the plastic jar held more.

 And finally came the best part of this math experiment.
 We tested which ones turned our tongues into different colors.

 As you might guess that was their favorite part of the whole activity.
 And wow is that an unattractive picture of me.
 Seriously.
 They were rather disappointed that most of them didn’t really change the color of their tongue.

 Some more great math and Valentine’s Day fun